pranaymishra86/PFA/README.md

 # Path Finding Algorithm Visualizer

-This is a simple web-based application created by me and my team-mate Pranay Mishra while working under the Microsoft Mars Colonization Program and in process developing our own path-finding algorithm visualizer.
+This is a simple web-based application created by me and my team-mate Meghaj Singh while working under the Microsoft Mars Colonization Program and in process developing our own path-finding algorithm visualizer.

 <img src="images/webview.png">